bebaps/clear-menu/readme.md

 ```

 ### The Trigger
-The trigger is whatever element you want to trigger the revealing of the panel when clicked.
-Anything can be a trigger, but most commonly this will be an `<a>` or a `<button>`.
+The trigger is whatever element you want to trigger the panel to be revealed when clicked.
+Anything can be a trigger, but most commonly this will be an `<a>` or `<button>`.

-If using a trigger as a navigational button, you have a few options:
+If using the trigger as a navigational button, you have a few options:
 ```
 <!-- Standard hamburger icon -->
 <button class="cm-button">